atc-project/attack-navigator/README.md

 # RE&CT Navigator

-is a full compy of ATT&CK® Navigator.
-All the hard work was done my MITRE ATT&CK team.
+is a full copy of the ATT&CK® Navigator.
+All the hard work was done by the MITRE ATT&CK team.
 The changes are:

 1. RE&CT STIX support added